-From the architect.
+Text description provided by the architects.
 House Ber, the latest work by Nico van der Meulen Architects and M Square Lifestyle Design is an indication of what happens when granite, steel, light and water come together.
 Situated in Midrand, House Ber presents itself as a sequence of irregular steel bars randomly placed creating patterned façades which initially were conceived to represent security but now have become the very feature which distinguishes this house from its surrounding.

 The house simply rectangular in form is structured around the living room as the centre of this home.
 Unimposing and nearly invisible, the frameless glass doors seamlessly separate the interior from the exterior.
 Thresholds’ being kept to a minimum leaves one wondering whether you have just stepped inside or outside.